 How do you set the right rental price for your property?

-How much rent is right for my property?
+How much rent is suitable for my property?

-Although going off your mortgage payments might seem an easier option, you cannot rely on what you are paying.
-You may have a low or high interest mortgage that skews your monthly payment.
+Although going off your mortgage payments might seem an easier option, you cannot rely on what you’re paying.
+You may have a low or high-interest mortgage that skews your monthly payment.
 Did you purchase your property for a steal because it needed a lot of work?
-There are a number of factors at play.
+There are several factors at play.

 A RentReport gives landlords and property investors access to information for professional use, arming you with vital insights.
 It’s a must-have report for any landlord, property investor or professional.

 - Leased rentals;

 Once you have a good list of comparisons, consider what you’d expect to pay for a similar space.
 You should arrive at a price that you’re happy with and one that will attract the right sort of long-term tenants, so you profit.
 The higher the rent, the increased chance of a higher turnover rate.

 The time of the year can affect how much you get for your property and how long it will likely stay vacant.
 Do your research and consider the market trends and saturation in your suburb to help you list at the right time.
 A RentReport from Rent.com.au can give you some insight into the trends throughout the year in Australia.

 Have you thought about the value-add features in your property?
 The features and amenities you can offer a prospective tenant can influence the price they are willing to pay in rent.
 List the key features of your property that add value to your home so you can be very clear when writing your listing.
 Can you offer any of these features, for example?